 We used two kinds of modularity analyses (Fig. 4, Table 1) and a global integration test (Fig. S2) to assess whether patterns of modularity and integration change between the allometric and allometry-free datasets of Australian rodent crania.
-The first modularity test showed that the observed CR coefficients for both the full shape and shape residual datasets are statistically different from their respective random distributions.
-However, the observed values for both datasets are within 5% of 1.0 (CRfull = 0.98 and CRresidual = 0.95), indicating that the modularity detected is very slight and likely not biologically significant (Fig. 4).
+The first modularity test showed that the observed CR coefficients for both the full shape and shape residual datasets are significantly different from their respective random distributions.

 The second Mantel test-based analysis assessed whether the distribution of species in PC morphospace in ordination of each of the five cranial modules was most similar for the rostrum and vault modules, as would be expected under high integration of these partitions as part of CREA.
 However, the rostrum and vault in the full shape dataset did not have substantially higher r statistics (r=0.76) compared to that between the basicranium and vault (r=0.75).
 The r statistics for the full shape dataset were all above 0.51 (Table 1a), indicating medium-to-strong positive shape variation relationships between all modules (p value < 0.01).
 The molar module consistently had the lowest r statistics (r = 0.51-0.63) indicating that it is the most independent from the other modules.
 However, this could also be because this module has the fewest landmarks (n = 19, Fig. 4a).
 Results for the residual shape dataset gave similar ratios of r statistics between modules, indicating that pairwise patterns of integration between modules do not change when allometry is removed.
 As expected, the absolute values decreased relative to the full shape dataset (Table 1b), which reflects an overall decrease in shape variation consistent with removing allometric variation.